Download the Guide: GAII – Energy Guide Guide to Energy – Green Arts Initiative in Ireland

 - Codema, Dublin’s Energy Agency have produced an excellent guide to Energy Saving Light Bulbs.

-Dublin based organisations: Dublin’s Energy Agency, Codema has been working with the four Dublin based local authorities to create Dublin Climate Change Action Plans 2019-2024, due to be published later in 2019.
-Any arts organisation based within the four local Dublin authorities may already be aware of these initiatives, but if not,can find out more on https://dublinclimatechange.codema.ie/
+Dublin based organisations: Dublin’s Energy Agency, Codema has been working with the four Dublin based local authorities to create Dublin Climate Change Action Plans 2019-2024.
+Any arts organisation based within the four local Dublin authorities may already be aware of these initiatives, but if not, can find out more on https://dublinclimatechange.codema.ie/

-Please Note: This Guide has been adapted from the Energy Guide published by Creative Carbon Scotland as part of its Green Arts Initiative.
+Please Note: This Guide was updated in August of 2023.
+It has been adapted from the Energy Guide published by Creative Carbon Scotland as part of its Green Arts Initiative.
 The information contained in this guide has been amended to suit an Irish context.
 The Green Arts Initiative in Ireland would like to gratefully acknowledge the support of Creative Carbon Scotland.